fremydev/The_C_Programming_Language_Exercises/README.md

 ### Exercise 2-4.
 Write an alternate version of squeeze(s1, s2) that deletes each character in s1 that matches any character in the string s2.
 ### Exercise 2-5.
 Write the function any(s1, s2), which returns the first location in the string s1 where any character from the string s2 occurs, or -1 if s1 contains no character from s2.
 (The standard library function strpbrk does the same job but returns a pointer to the location).

+### Exercise 2-6.
+Write a function setbits(x, p, n, y) that returns x with the n bits that begins at position p set to the rightmost n bits of y, leaving the other bits unchanged.
+### Exercise 2-7.
+Write a function invert(x, p, n) that return x with the n bits at position p inverted (i.e., 1 changed to 0 and vice versa), leaving the others unchanged.
+### Exercise 2-8.
+Write a function rightroot(x, n) that returns the value of the integer x rotated to the right by n bit positions.